A Whole New Life

 “My wife needs to go into some kind of care.
 I don’t know where you go.
 I don’t know how it works.
 I don’t know what it costs,” he recalled thinking.
 Clive knew he needed help.
-That’s when he met with attorney Rep DeLoach and his Life Care Planning team.
+That’s when he met with attorney Rep DeLoach and his Elder Care Navigation team.

 Rep arranged everything with an assisted living facility, but within two months Clive’s wife fell and was rushed to the hospital with broken ribs.
 The doctors said she could not go back to assisted living.
 It had to be a nursing home.

 “There, again, was it up to me to look for a nursing home?” thought Clive.
 “No, Rep had it already lined up.
 And three days before Christmas, I was able to drive into the private entrance of a facility at 10:30 at night.
 Then out came two aides to help pick her up out of my car and carry her in.”